-The Standard Portfolio Analysis of Risk (SPAN) system is a sophisticate methodology that calculates performance bond requirements by analyzing the "what-ifs" of virtually any market scenario.
+The Standard Portfolio Analysis of Risk (SPAN) system is a sophisticated methodology that calculates performance bond requirements by analyzing the "what-ifs" of virtually any market scenario.

 Continually enhanced and elaborated, the SPAN methodology can be used to evaluate risk for the broadest possible range of derivative and physical instruments.
 Although originally designed for use with derivatives, its extraordinary capabilities have led to its extensive use in assessing risk for many different types of financial instruments.

-SPAN evaluates overall portfolio risk by calculating the worst possible loss that a portfolio of derivative and physical instruments might reasonably incur over a specified time period (typically one trading day.)
-This is done by computing the gains and losses that the portfolio would incur under different market conditions.
+SPAN evaluates overall portfolio risk by calculating the worst possible loss that a portfolio of derivative and physical instruments might reasonably incur over a specified time period (typically one trading day).
+This is done by computing the gains and losses the portfolio would incur under different market conditions.

 Exchanges and clearing organizations using SPAN will determine for themselves the following SPAN parameters, reflecting their desired degree of risk coverage:

-At least once every business day, each SPAN-using exchange or clearing organization calculates risk arrays for all of its products, and prepares a SPAN risk parameter file (also called a SPAN array file), containing all of the above data.
+At least once every business day, each SPAN-using exchange or clearing organization calculates risk arrays for all of its products and prepares a SPAN risk parameter file (also called a SPAN array file) containing all of the above data.
 These files are then published to clearing firms and other market participants.
-Using these freely-available files, and inexpensive software such as PC-SPAN, calculating performance bond requirements for particular portfolios is quick and easy.
+Using these freely-available files and inexpensive software such as PC-SPAN, calculating performance bond requirements for portfolios is quick and easy.

 Now in its fourth generation of functionality, SPAN has evolved into a suite of three software products designed to meet the needs of a wide range of customers: PC-SPAN, SPAN Risk Manager, and SPAN Risk Manager Clearing.

 PC-SPAN, a single-user desktop application that offers margin calculation across multiple exchanges, provides a quick, inexpensive, and simple way to calculate SPAN margin requirements.